elijahmanor/elijahmanor.github.com/talks/good-js-libs/slides.md

 ## Stack Overflow
 ### In the trenches

-* Are Quesitons Being Asked?
+* Are Quesitons Being Asked? <!-- .element: class="fragment" -->
-* Are the Questions Being Answered?
+* Are the Questions Being Answered? <!-- .element: class="fragment" -->
-* Are the Questions/Answers Being Voted Up?
+* Are the Questions/Answers Being Voted Up? <!-- .element: class="fragment" -->

 ------

 ## Soial Media
 ### Signs of Health

-* Is there an Active Buzz on Twitter, Google Plus, etc...?
+* Is there an Active Buzz on Twitter, Google Plus, etc...? <!-- .element: class="fragment" -->
-* Are Developers Blogging about the Library?
+* Are Developers Blogging about the Library? <!-- .element: class="fragment" -->

 ------